Douglasville Seal Douglasville Seal Douglasville Flag

 8. Douglasville's motto: "New Growth, Old Charm, Always Home."

-9. Downtown Douglasville is a nationally designated as a Main Street city and listed on the National Register of Historic Places.
+9. Downtown Douglasville is a nationally designated Main Street city and listed on the National Register of Historic Places.

 10. One of Google's data centers calls Douglasville home.